-At Tedford Family Dentistry, we take a preventative approach to our pediatric services by teaching that good dental habits and cleanings can be fun!
+At Tedford Family and Pediatric Dentistry in Ooltewah, our dentistry services teach that good dental habits and cleanings can be fun!

 Your child’s 20 primary teeth are in place usually by the age of three.
 Permanent teeth (and frequent visits from the Tooth Fairy) will begin around the age of six.
 With the exception of wisdom teeth, all of your child’s teeth are present between the ages of 12 and 14.
 The next teeth to come in are the 12-year molars, followed by wisdom teeth around the age of 17 or older.

-Dental Emergencies: Some pediatric dental emergencies may include tooth ache, excessive bleeding after the loss of a primary tooth, or a broken, chipped tooth.
+Some pediatric dental emergencies may include toothache, excessive bleeding after the loss of a primary tooth, or a broken, chipped tooth.
 In the event of a dental emergency, call our office at (423) 238-8887.
 For all other emergencies dial 9-1-1.

 Learn more about Pediatric Dentistry, contact our family dentistry office located in Ooltewah, TN or leave us a message!
 We also serve Collegedale TN, Chattanooga TN and Cleveland TN communities.

 Frequently Asked Questions

 When should a child have a first dental appointment?

 At Tedford Family Dentistry, we recommend starting early, and the American Academy of Pediatrics suggests that children who are at risk of childhood cavities visit a pediatric dentist by the age of one.

 When do babies start getting teeth?

 On average, primary teeth or baby teeth begin to erupt between the ages of six and twelve months.